country4livin/Project-1-Repo/README.md

-# Project 1 - Janice
+# Project 1
-Effect of seasons on average price of eggs
+Question 4: Effect of seasons on average price of eggs
-## Code Source
+# Code Source
 Jupyter code (Eggs_Season.ipynb) within Main branch
+# Question 4:
 ## Dependencies and Data Clean Up:
 Imported all dependencies, added warnings.filterwarnings('ignore'), and function that allows the display of more than one variable in a cell.